Pardon the Interruption

-Pardon the Interruption (abbreviated PTI) is an American sports talk television show that airs weekdays on various ESPN TV channels.
-It is hosted by Tony Kornheiser and Michael Wilbon, who discuss, and frequently argue over, the top stories of the day in "sports... and other stuff" (as Kornheiser put it in the show's original promo).
-For thirteen years Tony Reali also appeared as the statistician and correcting errors that Mike and Tony made.
+Pardon the Interruption (abbreviated PTI) is an American sports talk television show that airs weekdays primarily on ESPN but can air on various TV channels in the event of live sports or breaking news.
+It has been hosted by Tony Kornheiser and Michael Wilbon since the beginning, they discuss, and debate, the top stories of that particular day in "sports... and other stuff" (as Kornheiser put it in the show's original promo).

 Similar in format to Gene Siskel and Roger Ebert's At the Movies, PTI is known for its playful banter between the cohosts, humorous and often loud tone, and a "rundown" graphic which lists the topics yet to be discussed on the right-hand side of the screen.
 The show's popularity has led to the creation of similar shows on ESPN and similar segments on other series, and the rundown graphic has since been implemented on the morning editions of SportsCenter, among many imitators.

 History

-The show began in 2001, and has emanated from Washington, D.C. since its debut, as both Kornheiser and Wilbon were writing for The Washington Post at the time; In addition, both men appeared frequently on ESPN's Sunday-morning discussion program The Sports Reporters.
+The show began in 2001, and has emanated from Washington, D.C. since its debut, as both Kornheiser and Wilbon were writing for The Washington Post at the time.
+In addition, both men appeared frequently on ESPN's Sunday-morning discussion program The Sports Reporters.
 The pair's frequent arguments during their time at the Post are often cited (including by Wilbon himself) as both the antecedent and inspiration for PTI.

 The founding production team behind PTI includes Mark Shapiro, Erik Rydholm, Todd Mason, James Cohen, and Joseph Maar.
 The original deal was for two years with an option for a third.
 Originally, the show also aired Sunday evening, but this stint was short-lived.

-Originally recorded at Atlantic Video's facilities in Washington, the show now occupies space at ABC News' Washington bureau.
+Originally produced at Atlantic Video's facilities in Washington, the show now occupies space at ABC News' Washington bureau.
 Voice actress Kat Cressida lends her voice to commercial bumpers for the series and has since its premiere.
 From the premiere of PTI until September 5, 2014, Tony Reali served as the show's statistician (earning him the nickname "Stat Boy") and eventually became a de facto co-host.
 Reali became the host of Around the Horn in 2004, but remained on PTI until 2014, when he relocated to New York City to work on Good Morning America while continuing as host of ATH.

-Kornheiser began exclusively hosting from his home upon the show's return from its 2020 Covid-19 hiatus.
+Kornheiser began exclusively hosting from his home upon the show's return from its 2020 COVID-19 hiatus, though he made an in-studio appearance on December 5, 2023 but cautioned to viewers "Don't get used to it."
+He has since returned to the studio on sporadic occasions when Wilbon was also in studio.

 The show won a Sports Emmy Award for Outstanding Studio Show in 2009, 2016, and 2019.

 Broadcast details

-Pardon the Interruption airs at 5:30 p.m.
+PTI airs at 5:30 p.m.
 Eastern Time on ESPN, occasionally moving to ESPN2 in the event of live sports or breaking news coverage airing on the main channel.
 Replays also appear on ESPN2 or ESPNEWS at various times.